aya49/202105_sfu_setup_pythoncpp/writeup.md

 ### Loops

-If you have a list of values you want to loop through, repeating the same piece of code for each value, you can repeat the that piece of code over and over again (not a good idea):
+If you have a list of values you want to loop through, repeating the same piece of code for each value, you can repeat that piece of code over and over again (not a good idea):

 ```C++
 int i = 0;